Porsche 911: 911, 911E, 911L, 911S, 911T

 Production of the 356 ended in 1965, but there was still a market for a 4-cylinder car, particularly in the US.
-The 912, introduced in the same year, served as a direct replacement, offering the de-tuned version of 356 SC's 4-cylinder, 1582 cc, 90 PS boxer four Type 616/36 engine inside the 911 bodywork with Type 901 four-speed manual transmission (a 5-speed manual transmission was optional).
+The 912, introduced in the same year, served as a direct replacement, offering the de-tuned version of the 356 SC's 4-cylinder, 1582 cc, 90 PS boxer four Type 616/36 engine inside the 911 bodywork with a Type 901 four-speed manual transmission (a 5-speed manual transmission was optional).

-In 1966, Porsche introduced the more powerful 911S with Type 901/02 engine having a power output of 160 PS.
-Forged aluminum alloy wheels from Fuchsfelge, with a 5-spoke design, were offered for the first time.
+In 1966, Porsche introduced the more powerful 911S, with its Type 901/02 engine having a power output of 160 PS.
+Forged aluminium alloy wheels from Fuchsfelge, with a 5-spoke design, were offered for the first time.
 In motorsport at the same time, the engine was developed into the Type 901/20 and was installed in the mid-engine 904 and 906 with an increased power output of 210 PS, as well as fuel injected Type 901/21 installed in later variants of the 906 and 910 with a power output of 220 PS.

-In August 1967, the A series went into production with dual brake circuits and widened (5.5J-15) wheels still fitted with Pirelli Cinturato 165HR15 CA67 tyres., and the previously standard gasoline-burning heater became optional.
+In August 1967, the A series went into production with dual brake circuits and widened (5.5J-15) wheels still fitted with Pirelli Cinturato tyres, and the previously standard gasoline-burning heater became optional.
 The Targa (meaning "plate" in Italian) version was introduced.
 The Targa had a stainless steel-clad roll bar, as automakers believed that proposed rollover safety requirements by the US National Highway Traffic Safety Administration (NHTSA) would make it difficult for fully open convertibles to meet regulations for sale in the US, an important market for the 911.
 The name "Targa" came from the Targa Florio sports car road race in Sicily, Italy in which Porsche had several victories until 1973.
 The last win in the subsequently discontinued event was scored with a 911 Carrera RS against prototypes entered by Ferrari and Alfa Romeo.
 The road-going Targa was equipped with a removable roof panel and a removable plastic rear window (although a fixed glass version was offered from 1968).